korintic/UnityEditorScripts/README.md

 TO DO:
 - [ ] Add support for Undo
-- [ ] Find out logic flaw that causes index out of range exceptions at times
+- [ ] Find logic flaw that causes index out of range exceptions at times